Founding.

 It has been said that no one finds themselves in California’s Santa Ynez Valley by accident, that one’s soul seeks out this place, recognizing the Valley, nestled between the Pacific Ocean and the Santa Ynez Mountains, to be a safe place to learn and explore.

-The horses, the humans, the land and the lessons have collectively become known as THE ROUNDBARN WAY.
+The horses, the humans, the land and the lessons of Roundbarn Ranch have collectively become known as THE ROUNDBARN WAY.

 The women are led by the principle that while this program may not be for everyone, it should be available to anyone interested in exploring the powerful lessons horses teach us about the experience of being human.